Vincent1899/Online-movie-store/README.md

 # Online-movie-store
-Open this project using NetBeans
+Open this project using NetBeans.
-Go to /web
-Right click index.jsp>Run file
+Then right click index.jsp>Run file